Laura Kenny: 2017–2024

 At the delayed 2020 Tokyo Olympics, Kenny won a silver medal in the team pursuit.
 Great Britain had briefly held the world record (4:06.748) after their ride in the first round, before Germany set a faster time in their heat.
 Germany broke the world record again in the final, finishing six seconds ahead of the British team, featuring Kenny, Archibald, Evans and Josie Knight.
 Kenny and Archibald then became the first ever Olympic champions in the women's madison, winning 10 of the race's 12 sprints and gaining a lap on the field to secure a total of 78 points, more than twice the score of the second-placed Danish team.
-After their success, Kenny said "I am just so glad.
-I have never wanted to win a race so badly in my life."
+After their success, Kenny said: "I have never wanted to win a race so badly in my life."

 Victory made Kenny the first British woman to win gold medals at three consecutive Olympics, the female cyclist with the most gold medals in Olympic history (ahead of Leontien van Moorsel), and tied with Dujardin for the most Olympic medals won by a British woman (with six).
 She also became the first British woman to win five Olympic gold medals during her career.
 Kenny then competed in the omnium, chasing a third medal of the games, but her hopes suffered a setback in the opening scratch race when she was involved in a multi-rider crash on the penultimate lap.
 She went on to win the tempo race but could only finish 13th in the elimination race, finishing sixth in the overall standings.
 Kenny was chosen to be the flag bearer for Great Britain at the closing ceremony.

 In April 2022, Kenny teamed up with Evans to win the British National Madison Championships.
-Later that month, she was part of the British team that won silver in the team pursuit at the Track Nations Cup in Glasgow.
+Later that month, she was part of the British team that finished second in the team pursuit at the Track Nations Cup in Glasgow.
 At the Commonwealth Games in Birmingham, she secured her first gold medal in the competition since 2014 with success in the scratch race.
 It was her second medal of the games, after also winning a bronze medal in the team pursuit.
+She also finished 13th in the points race and said that prior to her gold medal earlier in the Games she had told her husband that it might be her final race.
+The year had seen her suffer personal loss in her private life with Kenny stating that she had "lost her spark" and motivation to train.